nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       are deleted.

    7. Test case: `del j/` <br>
       Expected: No field is deleted.
-An error message is shown in the status box.
+An error message is shown in the Result Display.

 ### 8.5 Deleting a person